PragmaticFlow/NBomber.Docs/blog/2026-05-18-nbomber-studio-v0.7.1.md

 ## What's next

-### Load Testing in Kubernetes
-- F# Script support is coming a bit later.
+- F# Script support.
 - We're going to release a calendar scheduler that lets you run load tests at a specific time or on a recurring schedule (daily, weekly, etc.).
-- More charts and design improvements are on the way.
+- Please follow our [Roadmap page](https://github.com/PragmaticFlow/NBomber.Studio/milestone/1) for the upcoming release.